No passwords, No popups, No cost

 A. Hi, Barbara

-Brass plating is probably not practical for a cooktop because brass tarnishes very quickly even at room temperature if not protected with a lacquer, and lacquer/clearcoats may not well suit a cooktop.
-Nickel plating is possible, but getting good adhesion onto stainless steel is somewhat problematical but possible.
-Porcelain enameling is probably what you want; this more closely resembles melting glass onto the surface than painting it -- very high temperatures are involved.
+Brass plating is probably not practical for a cooktop because brass tarnishes very quickly even at room temperature if not protected with a lacquer, and lacquer/clearcoats may not suit a cooktop.
+Nickel plating is certainly possible, but getting good adhesion onto stainless steel special pretreatments, so not all plating shops will plate onto stainless steel.
+Porcelain enameling in black, white, or colors is probably what you want; this finish is closer to melted glass on the surface than paint -- very high temperatures are involved.
 Sorry, I don't know offhand who offers porcelain enameling, but hopefully it was a little help to clarify what finish you might be looking for.
 Good luck.

 Regards,